 TB infection usually attacks the upper part or the lobe of the lungs.
 The reproduction of the bacteria which causes this infection can be stopped by the body’s immune system in the initial stages or for relatively less active bacteria.
 The infection of the lungs may occur severely when the body’s immune system could not hold the reproduction of these bacteria.

 Tuberculosis is absolutely curable and effectively too.
-Homeopathy is the best way to treat this disease if we want to cure this permanently.
+Homeopathy is the best way to treat this disease if we want to cure this ly.
 Homeopathy plays a vital role in discovering the root of the problem or disease and will start curing from that point.
 Hence it is more effective and highly recommended.